KostasThan/ptvd-api/README.md

 8. Connect to the database we set up at step 1 and run SHOW VARIABLES LIKE 'secure_file_priv';
 9. The response directory is where you should copy the files from step 7
 10. Either uncomment from changelog the line that runs the LoadDataInit.sql and run liquibase again, or copy the contents of that file and directly run them in the DB IDE.
+11. Finally there is a change that cors blocks the domain even though it is from the same, since both apps run in localhost.
+Use an extention to go around CORS like Moesif CORS plugin

 NOTE: CHANGE THE FILEPATH FROM THE FILE LoadDataInit.sql